skx/marionette/README.md

    }
 ```

+The rule starts by declaring the kind of module which is being used, then has
+a block containing "`key => value`" sections.
+Different modules accept keys to configure themselves.
+Unknown arguments will be ignored.

-In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys:
+In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys within each rule-block:

 * `dependencies`
   * A list of any number of rules which must be executed before this.